signalogic/SigSRF_SDK/README.md

 * maintain a deployment grade solution.
 All modules and sources have been through customer acceptance testing
 * scale up without GPU if needed, and provide high capacity, "real-time at scale" streaming and processing
 * scale down without ARM if needed, and provide IoT and Edge solutions for SWaP <sup>1</sup> constrained applications
-* maintain full program compatibility with cloud servers, including open source software support, server architectures, latest programming languages, etc.
+* maintain full program compatibility with containerized operation, including open source software support, server architectures, latest programming languages, etc.

 <a name="Applications"></a>
 ## Applications and Use Cases